starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 #### Starlake Dagster Load example

-The following example demonstrates how to create a Starlake Dagster job for loading data into a domain.
+The following example demonstrates how to create a Starlake Dagster pipeline for loading data into a domain.

-The only difference between the previous example is the instantiation of the `StarlakeDagsterJob` class instead of the `StarlakeAirflowBashJob` class.

-Don't forget, with Starlake Orchestration, **Write once, run anywhere**. :)

 ```python
 from ai.starlake.dagster import StarlakeDagsterJob